 .jpg)

-Together with Species Obscura Foundation, our team, led by Risma Aprilianti, along with two volunteers, joined forces with other researchers to conduct a short biodiversity assessment at a commercial recreational place in West Java.
-Often overlooked, the peri-urban ecosystem holds the insight of species adaptation to human settlement and intervention on the ecosystem.
+In 2025, together with Species Obscura Foundation, our team, led by Risma Aprilianti, along with two volunteers, joined forces with other researchers to conduct a short biodiversity assessment at a commercial recreational place in West Java.
+Often overlooked, the peri-urban ecosystem offers insights into species adaptation to human settlement and interventions in the ecosystem.
 We swept across 28 hectares of area in the bank of the large Cisadane River, collecting as many wild fish, arthropods, gastropods, herpetofauna, and mammals (bats) that we could find.
 The activity is meant to provide an ideal case of collaboration between scientists, conservation practitioners, and business or landowners.
 In developed countries, landowners are among the most critical stakeholders in conservation efforts (including large wild predators), and we would like to invite more businesses and landowners to join the bandwagon in biodiversity assessment.
 A biodiversity data baseline is the key to every conservation strategy and conflict mitigation; thus, we are required to possess it prior to any decision-making process.
 This project is co-funded by Indonesia Herpetofauna Foundation, Species Obscura, and Batoo Farm Adventure.

 Social Media